ASHS-School/mirrorcast/README.md

 <h2>Setting up the raspberry pi server/receiver.</h2>

+Install omxplayer.
-First install omxplayer, youtube-dl(from github) and python-omxplayer-wrapper for python3.
+Install youtube-dl and python-omxplayer-wrapper for python3.
+Make sure you install the requirements for both of these.

 Then download mirrorcast_server_pi.py and omx.py from the server folder or just clone the whole repo.

 Install python-mpv
 ```
 npm3 python-mpv